How to remove a virus or any other malware from your Mac: Header image

 As we said, suspicious, unknown applications are also a red flag when it comes to detecting and removing malware.

 Give your Applications folder a look-through once a week.
 If anything seems off, delete it.
-We would still highly recommend running CleanMyMac afterward to make sure nothing is left behind.
+We would still highly recommend running Moonlock afterward to make sure nothing is left behind.

 Reset and wipe your MacBook

 This is obviously the last-ditch nuclear option, but there are 2 major benefits to resetting and wiping your MacBook.
-First, it is guaranteed to destroy every piece of malware on your machine.
+In most cases, this should remove every piece of malware on your machine.

 Second, Apple has made the resetting and wiping process much easier over the past few years with the introduction of M-series Macs.
 It’s now faster and more streamlined.